jadedm/jadedm/README.md

 By day, I architect systems and lead teams.
 By night (and weekends), you'll find me playing guitar, reading Batman comics, or getting absolutely destroyed in badminton by my colleagues.

+With 12 years of experience—from learning design patterns to architecting systems spanning monolithic, serverless, and distributed computing—I'm now building my own startup and consulting independently.
+These days, I focus on large-scale data pipelines and solving AI problems for companies.

 ## 🚀 What I Actually Do

 **Right Now:**
-- **Founder @ HyphTech** - Building something from scratch (the fun part) and dealing with everything else (the character-building part)
+- **Founder @ Hyphn** - Building distributed systems and data infrastructure
-- **Technical Consultant** - Companies bring me their "we're not sure how to solve this" problems, and I help them figure it out
+- **Technical Consultant** - Working with innovative companies on large-scale data pipelines and AI integration

 **Previously:**
-Led a team of 5+ engineers at Saavi Softwares, where we replaced messy long-running servers with elegant state machine workflows.
-Before that, spent years building full-stack applications, migrating monoliths to microservices, and learning the hard way that documentation is a love letter to your future self.
+Led teams building production systems processing millions of records daily.
+Replaced manual batch scripts with distributed pipelines using NestJS, BullMQ, and the Producer-Worker pattern.
+Before that, spent years building full-stack applications, migrating monoliths to microservices, and learning that documentation is a love letter to your future self.

-**The Real Story:**
-I started as a freelance kid building WordPress sites in 2012.
-Thirteen years later, I'm architecting distributed systems and running my own startup.
-The journey from "how do I center a div" to "how do I scale this to 10 million users" has been wild.

-## 💻 Tech Stuff (Since You're Probably Here For That)
+## 💻 Tech Stuff

 **I build with:**
-- Multiple languages - JavaScript/TypeScript, Python, PHP (and I'm not religious about any of them)
+- Languages: JavaScript/TypeScript, Python, Rust (learning), PHP
-- Cloud platforms - AWS mostly, but I've worked with Azure and GCP too
-- Distributed systems, microservices, event-driven architectures, and all those buzzwords that actually matter when you're at scale
+- Cloud: AWS (S3, CloudFront, Lambda), Azure, GCP
+- Distributed systems: NestJS, BullMQ, Redis, Docker
+- Databases: MySQL, MongoDB, PostgreSQL
+- Game dev: Phaser 2 (for fun projects)

 **I think about:**
+- Memory-efficient streaming for large datasets
-- Architecture patterns that survive contact with reality
+- Horizontal scaling patterns
-- Team structures that don't make people want to quit
+- Fault tolerance and zero data loss
-- Documentation that people actually read
+- Clean architecture that survives production
-- Tests that catch bugs before customers do
 - The eternal debate: monolith or microservices?
 (Answer: it depends)

 **I believe in:**